Information for Home Owners & Tenants

 The New York City Department of Housing Preservation and Development (HPD) lists bedbugs as a Class B violation, which means that they are considered hazardous and that the landlord has 30 days to correct the problem.
 The landlord must eradicate the infestation and keep the affected units from getting reinfested.
 Learn more by reading the Metropolitan Council on Housing Fact Sheet on Bed Bugs.

 Notice of Bed Bug Infestation History: New York City Administrative Code § 27-2018.1, which the Governor signed into law on August 31, 2010, mandates that new residential tenants in New York City be given a one-year bed bug infestation history.
 All State supervised rental and mutual housing companies in New York City are required to provide new residential tenants with a completed copy of this notice, which is also available on the agency's website.
-Learn more by reading the Metropolitan Council on Housing Fact Sheet on
+Learn more by visiting the Metropolitan Council on Housing page on Bed Bugs.

 If a landlord fails to disclose bed bug history: Tenants can use the form

 DBB-N Tenant’s Complaint of Owner’s Failure to Disclose Bed Bug Infestation History/Notice and Order:

 Tenants have to call 1-866-275-3427 or call/visit one of the borough offices to request a copy of the form; the form will be mailed to the tenant’s address.